Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - industry representatives from oil and gas, private insurers and other business representatives

-The advisory council brings together members with lived experience, experience in emergency and crisis services, mental health and addiction recovery services, primary and home care settings, Indigenous health, justice, law enforcement and civil society.
+The advisory council brought together members with lived experience, experience in emergency and crisis services, mental health and addiction recovery services, primary and home care settings, Indigenous health, justice, law enforcement and civil society.

 Laureen MacNeil, co-chair

 Laureen has held senior management and leadership positions in the non-profit, private and public sectors.
 She has a passion for transformational change that leads to better health outcomes.
 Most recently she was executive director at the Canadian Mental Health Association Calgary Region (CMHA Calgary).
 Under her leadership, CMHA Calgary launched the first Recovery College in Alberta.
 Recovery College is an innovative, educational approach where courses are co-designed and co-delivered by individuals with lived experience of mental health and in recovery from addiction.